swaptacular/swpt_debtors_ui/README.md

 # with the given CLIENT_ID.
 REDIRECT_URL=https://demo.swaptacular.org/debtors-webapp/

+# When crating a new currency, the "Amount divisor" input field will
+# be pre-filled with this number.
+The default is 100.
+DEFAULT_AMOUNT_DIVISOR=100

+# When crating a new currency, the "Decimal places" input field will
+# be pre-filled with this number.
+The default is 2.
+DEFAULT_DECIMAL_PLACES=2

 # If the following variables are set, when the issuer wants to peg its
 # currency to another currency, a default peg currency will be
 # suggested.
 Its abbreviation will be "$DEFAULT_PEG_ABBR", and the its